A Swiss bayonet with a 19-inch (48.25 cm) saw-toothed blade. Would you really want to mess with a country which uses stuff like this? |

 The Swiss Guard still serves as the bodyguards for the Pope.
 You can see them in Vatican City in brightly colored medieval* uniforms and holding old-fashioned pointy things--however, these extremely competent military men are far more than a quaint tourist attraction.
 Hitler would have faced Swiss opponents bearing highly accurate and highly regarded K31 carbines; the modern Swiss soldiers, including the Swiss Guards at the Vatican, are well-trained and proficient in the latest in small arms and machine guns.

 For a thorough description of how "Switzerland does not have an army; Switzerland is an army," read John McPhee's 1983 book, La Place de la Concorde Suisse.
-For an analysis of the same topic by the characters Sgt.
-Snorkel and Lt.
-Flap from the comic strip Beetle Bailey, click here.
+For an analysis of the same topic by the characters from Greg and Mort Walker's comic strip Beetle Bailey, see the bottom of this page.

 No comments: